Cincinnati-Design-LAB/architour/src/content/buildings/mother-of-god-roman-catholic-church-mutter-gottes-kirche.md

 date_of_completion: "1871"
 style: Italian Renaissance Revival
 architect: Walter & Stewart
-significance: >-
-  Originally serving as a church for German immigrants, the congregation continues to grow in large part to its community involvement.
-Johann Schmitt painted 5 murals in the church in 1890 depicting the Five Joyful Mysteries as part of the church's golden jubiliee.
-Local sculpters, Frederick and Henry Schroeder, hand carved the wooden alters.
 historic_status: Added to NRHP on May 29, 1980
 unique_features: >-
   The church features two 200-foot tall bell towers that are highly visible on